zhangmingdi/react-native-navigation/docs/docs/stack.md

 <!-- tabs:end -->
 ___
 ## Buttons
-Buttons can be added to the [right](#/docs/stack?id=rightbuttons-arraylt-button-gt) and [left](#/docs/stack?id=leftbuttons-arraylt-button-gt) areas of the TopBar.
+Buttons can be added to the [right](#rightButtons) and [left](#leftButtons) areas of the TopBar.
 Buttons can have either an icon or a text.
-They are declared in the child's options object and, as with any other option, can be updated dynamically with the `Navigation.mergeOptions` command.
+They are declared in the the options object and, as with any other option, can be updated dynamically with the `Navigation.mergeOptions` command.

+?> When using an icon button on **Android**, you should always pass a title as well.
+The title is used when the button is collapsed to the overflow menu and as a tooltip when the button is long pressed.

 ### Overflow menu
 It's common practice to group less important actions in a menu or an action sheet.

 To do so on iOS, include a button with a menu icon and open an [ActionSheet](https://facebook.github.io/react-native/docs/actionsheetios) with the relevant actions when the button is clicked.

-On Android, use the `showAsAction` options to control when the button should appear in the menu.
+On Android, use the [showAsAction](#showasaction) options to control when the button should appear in the menu.

 ### Left button
+Left buttons behave like right buttons with two caveats on Android:
 * single left button Android
 * Textual left button isn't supported on Android atm

 ### Back button
+The back button is added automatically when two or more screens are pushed into the stack and can be customized via [options](http://localhost:3000/#/docs/stack?id=backbutton).
+Handling the back button is not possible.
+However, you can set a left button with a chevron and handle it like you'd handle any other button, calling `Navigation.pop` when desired.

 ### Custom button

-* long press on a button android

 ## Examples
 ### Single child